 - Avoid using multiple H1 tags on a single page.

-Stay tuned for the next article in the Learn SEO series where we’ll learn about the importance of content length.
+Don’t miss the next article in the Learn SEO series where you’ll learn about the importance of content length.